yunusemre347/CandyCrush-JavaScript/README.md

 # CandyCrush-JavaScript
 Hello

-  Notes: This project belongs to Ania Kubow.
-I only made javascript
-          practice by rewriting the code.
+         This project belongs to Ania Kubow.
+I only made javascript practice by rewriting the code.
          Issues i had: I am pretty sure Ania Kubow made it without issues but i had to deal with some.